Shinvx/Canvas/ReadMe.md

 2. Set up the drawing context for the canvas.
 3. Set up event listeners for the drawing tools and fill color options.
 4. Initialize the `saved_arr` array to store the canvas's image data at different stages of drawing.
-5. Set up the function to handle the fill color option.
+5. Set up the `fillDrawHandler` function to handle the fill color option. <span style="color:red">- Not in Use, alternative Solution</span>.
 6. Set up the `main` function to handle the drawing process.
 7. In the `main` function, set up a flag `is_drawing` to track whether the user is currently drawing.
 8. Set up an array `saved_arr` to store the canvas's image data at different stages of drawing.